Jack Narz: Joint appearances

 Both brothers also appeared on To Tell the Truth as celebrity panelists.

 Singing

 Narz occasionally sang on The Bob Crosby Show while serving as its announcer.
 He also recorded an album, Sing the Folk Hits With Jack Narz (Dot Records DLP-3244 (monaural)/Dot DLPS-25244 (stereophonic), which was released in 1959.

 Personal life

 Narz's first wife was Mary Lou Roemheld, daughter of Oscar-winning composer Heinz Roemheld and the sister of Bill Cullen's wife, Ann.
 They had three sons, John, Michael, and David, and a daughter, Karen.
 They divorced in 1961.

 On November 14, 1964, Narz married radio station program director Barbara Bricker, a former model and television actress.
 They divorced in 1966.

-In 1969, he married Dolores "Dodo" Vaichsner.
+In 1969, he married Dolores "Doe" Vaichsner.
 She was the number one flight attendant for TWA for nearly 50 years.
 Jack and Dolores remained married for 39 years, until his death.

 Death

 On October 15, 2008, Narz died at Cedars-Sinai Hospital in Beverly Hills, California, following two strokes and complications from kidney failure.
 He was 85.